Mike Davis (scholar): Personal life and death

 Davis was diagnosed with cancer in 2020.
-In a July 25, 2022, story in The Los Angeles Times, Davis said, "I'm in the terminal stage of metastatic esophageal cancer but still up and around the house...But I guess what I think about the most is that I'm just extraordinarily furious and angry.
+In a July 25, 2022, story in The Los Angeles Times, Davis said, "I'm in the terminal stage of metastatic esophageal cancer but still up and around the house...I guess what I think about the most is that I'm just extraordinarily furious and angry.
 If I have a regret, it's not dying in battle or at a barricade as I've always romantically imagined — you know, fighting."
 He died from esophageal cancer on October 25, 2022, at age 76.